 - Read for 10 minutes in bed at night

 - Start using a physical alarm clock instead of my phone

 So there we have my monthly review for January!
-If you feel like these questions are useful for you too, I’ve created a mini guidebook which you can fill up and download it here : January Monthly Review Guidebook
+If you feel like these questions are useful for you too, I’ve created a Monthly Review Guidebook to help you out.
+If you would like a copy, sign up here!